-As Head of News, Government and Elections at Twitter, Sharp led a team driving creative use of the platform by journalists, government officials, and political campaigns around the world.
-He was the longest-serving member of Twitter’s global media partnerships team and its most visible broadcast spokesperson.
+From 2010 through 2016, Sharp was Head of News, Government and Elections at Twitter, advising journalists, news organizations, candidates and government officials in more than 20 nations.
+He became the longest-serving member of the company’s global media team, and its most visible broadcast spokesperson.

-Sharp is Vice President of the National Academy of Television Arts & Sciences Foundation, a National Press Foundation board member, a Term Member of the Council on Foreign Relations, and a former President of the bipartisan U.S. Senate Press Secretaries Association.
+He has also held leadership roles at NBC and C-SPAN, is a current Term Member of the Council on Foreign Relations, and is a former President of the bipartisan U.S. Senate Press Secretaries Association.
 He lives in his childhood hometown of Stamford, CT, with his wife and young daughter.